 \subsection{Comparison with Reasoning Models}

-To strictly evaluate the effectiveness of our closed-loop visual reflection mechanism, we also compare MIRROR with representative methods from three reasoning paradigms: textual reflection, visual reflection, and Thinking with Images.
+\textbf{Implementation Setup.} To evaluate the effectiveness of our closed-loop visual reflection mechanism, we compare MIRROR with representative methods from three reasoning paradigms: textual reflection, visual reflection, and Thinking with Images.
 Specifically, we include VL-Rethinker~\cite{vl-thinker} for textual reflection and Look-Back~\cite{look-back} for visual reflection, reporting both its solution-level and semantic-level variants.
-For Thinking with Images}, which equips VLMs with active visual capabilities.
-The latter includes PixelReasoner \cite{pixelreasoner}, DeepEyes \cite{deepeyes}, and Adaptive-CoF \cite{chainoffocus}, which utilize operations like zoom-in or selective search.
-We selected one representative benchmark from each of four major categories and include the SFT variants of several models to ensure a comprehensive assessment.
+For Thinking with Images, we compare against PixelReasoner~\cite{pixelreasoner}, DeepEyes~\cite{deepeyes}, and Adaptive-CoF~\cite{chainoffocus}.
+We select one representative benchmark from each of four major categories and include the SFT variants of several models to ensure a fair comparison.

-As shown in \cref{tab:reasoning_comparison}, MIRROR achieves superior performance by addressing the inherent limitations of both paradigms.
-First, text-based reflection suffers from hallucination; for instance, VL-Rethinker scores lowest on POPE (84.19), confirming that self-correction without visual grounding is speculative.
-Second, while ``Thinking with Images'' models introduce active visual tools, they operate in an open-loop, feed-forward manner, lacking an error-correction mechanism to rectify perceptual failures.
-In contrast, MIRROR incorporates a closed-loop verification process.
-MIRROR surpasses the strongest baselines by significant margins—+3.90 on OCRBench and +5.12 on POPE—validating that looking again is only effective when coupled with reflective verification.
-For more efficiency analysis and visualization, please refer to \cref{sec:supp_vis}.
+As shown in \cref{tab:reasoning_comparison}, MIRROR achieves superior performance by addressing the inherent limitations of existing paradigms.
+First, pure text-based reflection suffers from hallucinations.
+For instance, VL-Rethinker scores low on POPE (84.19), confirming that self-correction without visual information integration is insufficient.
+Second, while ``Thinking with Images'' and ``Visual Reflection'' methods introduce active visual tools or latent refocusing, they largely operate in an open-loop manner, lacking an error-correction mechanism to rectify perceptual failures.
+In contrast, MIRROR incorporates a closed-loop visually grounded verification process, consequently surpassing the strongest baselines across all metrics.
+We also provide more efficiency analysis and visualization in Appendix~\ref{sec:supp_eff_rea}.

 \textbf{Attention Visualization.} To understand why MIRROR achieves stronger reasoning, we visualize the average per-token attention maps in \cref{fig:attention}.
 To isolate the model's intrinsic reflection capability, all visualizations are captured from the first reasoning round before any tool invocation.
 As shown in \cref{fig:attention}, baseline methods exhibit scattered or misaligned attention patterns, struggling to focus on task-critical regions.
 In contrast, MIRROR consistently demonstrates concentrated attention on correct areas across both reasoning-intensive and perceptual-grounding tasks.
 This suggests that the reflective training paradigm improves the model’s ability to focus on task-relevant visual regions even before external tool invocation.